ecamp/ecamp3/CONTRIBUTING.md

 ## Discussions :speech_balloon:
 We understand that setting up a development environment can sometimes be tricky, especially with varying systems and configurations.
-If you encounter any issues or roadblocks during the setup process, please don't hesitate to open a Discussion on GitHub.
+If you encounter any issues or face roadblocks during the setup, please don't hesitate to open a Discussion on GitHub.
-Our core team is more than happy to assist you.
-In fact, we encourage it!
+Our core team is happy to help you.
+In fact, we encourage you to open a Discussion whenever you have a question.
-Your feedback not only helps us improve the setup process for everyone, but it also ensures that any potential issues are addressed promptly.
+Your feedback not only helps us refine the setup process for everyone but also ensures that potential issues are addressed promptly.
-And remember,
-it's not just limited to setup concerns—feel free to initiate discussions about anything else you might come across.
+Remember, our support isn't limited to just setup concerns; you're welcome to initiate discussions on any other topic you encounter.
-We're here to help and collaborate!